DonationsThe more donations we receive, the more horses we can rescue. It’s that simple.

 As a nonprofit Lost Creek Ranch relies on the tax-deductible monetary and in-kind donations of our donors like you.
 From horse-related products like dewormer and blankets to ranch needs including fencing, wheelbarrows, and shovels we simply cannot do the amazing work that we do without your help.

-Please consider making a tax-deductible monetary or in-kind donation today.
+Please consider making a tax-deductible monetary or in-kind donation today to help horses like Marvel and Pi Osahar:

 Our biggest needs are: